nltd101/analyze-encryption-of-sigma-swap/README.md

-# Analyze Encryption of Sigma wap
+# Analyze Encryption of Sigma Swap
 ## Introduction
 Analyze the times appear of cipher character to find the messaging character.
 ### Method